-Fuse fusible fleece pieces (hexagons) onto fabric squares by pressing it into place on the wrong side of the fabric.
+Fuse fusible fleece pieces (hexagons) onto fabric squares by pressing them into place on the wrong side of the fabric.
 We are using double-sided material and you don’t want your shapes to fuse to your ironing board, right?
 So use parchment paper to protect your ironing board.

 Cut 12 squares from the fabric you are going to use for the top of the wreath (mine was red).

 Put these pieces right sides together and pin them for stitching.
 Sew them together all the way around right along the edge of the fusible fleece.
-Don’t leave any opening.
+Don’t leave any openings.
 Trim seam allowances to a quarter of an inch all the way around and then clip the corners diagonally to reduce bulk when turning over.